Targeted temperature management: Transnasal evaporative cooling

 Transnasal evaporative cooling is a method of inducing the hypothermia process and provides a means of continuous cooling of a person throughout the early stages of targeted temperature management and during movement throughout the hospital environment.
-This technique uses two cannulae, inserted into a persons nasal cavity, to deliver a spray of coolant mist that evaporates directly underneath the brain and base of the skull.
+This technique uses two cannulae, inserted into a person's nasal cavity, to deliver a spray of coolant mist that evaporates directly underneath the brain and base of the skull.
 As blood passes through the cooling area, it reduces the temperature throughout the rest of the body.

 The method is compact enough to be used at the point of cardiac arrest, during ambulance transport, or within the hospital proper.
 It is intended to reduce rapidly the person's temperature to below 34 C while targeting the brain as the first area of cooling.
 Research into the device has shown cooling rates of 2.6 C-change per hour in the brain (measured through infrared tympanic measurement) and 1.6 C-change per hour for core body temperature reduction.